 Boca Do Inferno

-On the way up to Sintra, our driver stopped in the town of Cascais, which has a beautiful town square with cute shops and restaurants.
+On the way up to Sintra, we stopped in the town of Cascais, which has a beautiful town square with cute shops and restaurants.

 Boca do Inferno, which translates to “Hell’s Mouth,” is located just outside Cascais.
 The ocean here has carved out some arches and caves into the rocky seaside cliffs, with monstrous waves that crash through like an erupting volcano — hence how the formation got its name.

-There is a small restaurant here, tourist stalls, and a viewing platform.
-It’s worth the short stop on the way to Sintra, the views from this lookout point are beautiful.
+There’s a small restaurant here, tourist stalls, and a viewing platform.
+It’s worth the short stop on the way to Sintra.
+The views from this lookout point are beautiful!

 FOOD